 Q: When are students notified about the internships?

-A: You will be notified of your status two weeks after the application deadline.
+A: You will be notified of your status ASAP after the application deadline (traditionally within 2 1/2-3 weeks).

 Q: What are my responsibilities if I am selected for a Williams Alumni Sponsored Internship Program?